zvisha/stream-analytics-lab/README.md

 Follow these steps to set up the application:

 1. [Download the TwitterClient solution](https://github.com/streamanalytics/samples/tree/master/TwitterClient)
-2. Open App.config and replace oauth_consumer_key, oauth_consumer_secret, oauth_token, oauth_token_secret with Twitter tokens with your values.
+2. Open App.config and replace `oauth_consumer_key`, `oauth_consumer_secret`, `oauth_token`, `oauth_token_secret` with Twitter tokens with your values.

 	[Steps to generate an OAuth access token](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)

 	Note that you will need to make an empty application to generate a token.
-3. Replace the EventHubConnectionString and EventHubName values in App.config with your Event Hub connection string and name.
+3. Replace the `EventHubConnectionString` and `EventHubName` values in App.config with your Event Hub connection string and name.
 4.	*Optional:* Adjust the keywords to search for.
-As a default, this application looks for a popular movie titles.
-You can adjust the values for twitter_keywords in App.config, if desired.
+As a default, this application looks for popular movie titles.
+You can adjust the values for `twitter_keywords` in App.config, if desired.
 5. Build the solution
 6. Start the application.
-You will see Tweet events with the CreatedAt and Topic values being sent to your Event Hub in the console.
+You will see Tweet events with the `CreatedAt` and `Topic` values being sent to your Event Hub in the console.

 ## Create Stream Analytics job